 Current research projects in the laboratory utilize model organisms to examine:

-- The neural circuits and neurochemical mechanisms underlying the ability of alcohol to active brain endorphin systems
+- The neural circuits and neurochemical mechanisms underlying the ability of alcohol to activate brain endorphin systems

 - The abuse liability and neurotoxicity of emerging drugs of abuse such as synthetic cathinones (“bath salts”)